certeu/morio/docs/docs/reference/terminology/ephemeral-mode/readme.md

 title: Ephemeral Mode
 ---

-Before a Morio node receives its initial settings, it will run in an ephemeral mode, where it does nothing but eagerly await its setup.
+Before a Morio node receives its initial _settings_, it will run in an ephemeral mode, where it does nothing but eagerly await its setup.

-To bring a node out of its ephemeral mode, you need to provide initial settings.
+To bring a node out of its ephemeral mode, you need to provide initial _settings_.
 You can use the setup wizard of the ui service to do so, or use the API service directly.